krivalcevich-egor/Recognize-Handwritten-Digits/README.md

 The process of operation of a neural network begins with data transfer to a module implemented on programmable logic using the PYNQ distribution kit and the AXILite interface.
 The initial data processing, including reading the image, is carried out in Python.
 This image is then converted into the required format and transferred via the AXILite interface to the programmable logic.
 As part of the implementation of the neural network, the Q12.12 number representation format is used.
 The Q12.12 format refers to a fixed point, where a number is represented as an integer and a fractional part, each of which occupies 12 bits.

-A way to represent each pixel in an image.
+A way to represent each pixel in an image:

 ![alt text](pic/data.png)

 In programmable logic, data enters the fully connected layer module, where the weighted sum of the input signals is calculated.